TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Form/Index.rst

 .. note::

    This content object has been deprecated in TYPO3 CMS 7.1.
-If you still use it for now, you need to install the system extension "compatibility6".
+If you still use it for now, you need to install the extension "compatibility6".
 In the long run, you are advised to migrate to the system extension "form".

 This object provides a way to create forms.
 Example::